Appointments

 Home Visits

-You can also be visited at home by a community nurse if you are referred by your GP.
-You should also be visited at home by a health visitor if you have recently had a baby or if you are newly registered with a GP and have a child under five years.
+You can also have a community nurse visit you at home if your GP refers you.
+A health visitor will visit if you recently had a baby or are newly registered with a GP and have a child under five.

 Your appointment